-- To plan strategic investments it is necessary to understand the current role of sweetpotato in the focal food system:

-- Sweetpotato consumption and marketing

-- Trends affecting sweetpotato

-- Sweetpotato calendar

-- Main constraints to production, consumption and marketing of sweetpotato

-- Roles and responsibilities within the sweetpotato value chain

-- Nutritional behaviour and awareness

-- Other relevant initiatives
+- To plan strategic investments it is necessary to understand the current role of sweetpotato in the focal food system, a situation analysis can be used to learn about: - Sweetpotato consumption and marketing - Trends affecting sweetpotato (over the last 20 years, and what has driven them) - Sweetpotato activity calendar - Main constraints to production, consumption and marketing of sweetpotato - Roles and responsibilities within the sweetpotato value chain (who does, who decides) - Nutritional behaviour and awareness (by age, sex; who decides what to buy, eat, grow) - Other relevant initiatives (e.g. nutritional programmes, VAD levels, school feeding etc.)